filakhtov/gentoo-use-docs/app-emulation/qemu.md

 Doesn't apply when building user emulation mode.
 Pass the `--enable-xfsctl` option to the configure script.
 Enable improved support for the XFS filesystem, e.g. `xfsctl()` notification and synchronizing data for virtual disks located on the XFS volumes.

 It is highly recommended to enable this flag if there is a need to use virtual disk images stored on the XFS to avoid data corruption, otherwise it should be disabled.

+### zstd
+Doesn't apply when building qemu in user emulation mode.
+Pass the `--enable-zstd` option to the configure script.
+Enable support for compressing qcow images using zstd (in addition to `zlib`), which significantly reduces cluster compression time, provides better compression performance maintaining the same level of compression ratio compared to zlib.

+It is safe to disable the flag if there is no need to use zstd compression with qcow images.